oils-for-unix/oils/doc/oil-language-tour.md

 - Meta: `command  builtin  runproc  type  eval`
 - Modules: `source  module`

+Syntax quirk: builtins like `read` use the colon as a "pseudo-sigil":

+    var x = ''
+    whoami | read :x  # mutate variable x

+It's just a visual indication that the string arg is a variable name.

 <!-- TODO: Make a more comprehensive list. -->

 ## Expression Language: Python-like Types